 Buying Texas Health Insurance if You’re Under 65

 If you’re under 65 and don’t qualify for Medicare, your best option for affordable insurance may be an Obamacare plan.
-You may also consider another type of comprehensive low-cost plan that doesn’t qualify for ACA subsidies (like a catastrophic health plan).8 Depending on your income, Medicaid could serve as an option.
+You may also consider another type of comprehensive low-cost plan that doesn’t qualify for ACA subsidies (like a catastrophic health plan) if you are under the age of 30.
+Depending on your income, Medicaid could serve as an option.
 (See below for more information).

 Texas Health Coverage If You’re Low-Income, Unemployed, Or In Between Jobs